Mom: Arrested 13-year-old girl ‘no angel’ but was mistreated

 The AP does not generally identify family members by name when doing so could identify a juvenile charged with a crime, but Conover has spoken publicly and does not share her daughter’s last name.

 A witness recorded video of the Sept.
-26 arrest at a UPS store in St. Paul, Minnesota, that shows three white officers struggling to arrest the girl.
+26 arrest at a UPS store in St. Paul, Minnesota, that shows three white officers struggling to arrest the girl as she screams and thrashes on the floor.

-Conover says police should have called in a mental health unit or a female officer to de-escalate the arrest.
+Conover said watching the video made her feel “really disgusted.”
+She said police should have called in a mental health unit or a female officer to de-escalate the arrest.

+A female officer “wouldn’t have been as aggressive.
+She could have voiced her opinion.
+And my daughter would have responded differently instead of having an officer, you know, stand over her and on the ground,” Conover said.

+“And she’s only 13.
+You know, she’s not 30 years old.
+She’s not a man.
+They were aware of her mental illness, so they could have honestly did things way differently,” the mother added.

 Sign up for Daily Newsletters